Listen to this article:

 For example, Else Nutrition offers supplemental toddler formulas and kids nutrition shakes for this purpose.
-These products were not designed to replace meals or be used as a substitute for whole foods, but to provide an option for families looking for an additional source of complete nutrition in a convenient way.
+Our protein shakes for kids and toddlers were not designed to replace meals or be used as a substitute for whole foods, but to provide an option for families looking for an additional source of complete nutrition in a convenient way.
 Plus, they’re free from soy, dairy, and corn, and gluten, use only organic, non-GMO ingredients, and can fit well in just about any diet pattern.

 Creating a sustainable diet takes time and often looks different between households.
 What’s most important is that your child is regularly provided with foods that meet nutrition and developmental needs, and helps encourage healthy habits.
 If you have concerns about your child’s nutrition, or physical growth, it’s always best to speak with your pediatrician and/or a dietitian for individualized advice.